tara-fenton/functions-iterators/functions-iterators/README.md

 Write a **function** called `medianOfArray` that takes an **array** as an argument.
 The function should **return** the *median* number in an array.
 Hmmmm, haven't you found a median of the array before?
 Maybe not..
 > *Hint*: Use some kind of sorting method to put the values in order first, then somehow access the median element, somehow using the length of the array....maybe?
-We're going to go over arrays in depth on Monday but see if you can find some Array methods that can accomplish what you need.
+See if you can find some Array methods that can accomplish what you need.

 ### PART 4: Sum Array